My TV Recording Setup

 This is done on the server.
 The complete steps are:

-- Copy the files from the recording PC to the server (I also delete them from the source)
+- Copy the file from the recording PC to the server (I also delete them from the source)

 - Use comskip to output the start and end times for commercials in SCF format